Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 - GI adverse events: Occurred in 60–69% of Foundayo-treated patients across the ATTAIN program, compared to 37% on placebo.

-- Most common: Nausea, diarrhea, vomiting, dyspepsia, and decreased appetite.
+- Most common: Nausea, diarrhea, vomiting, dyspepsia, decreased appetite, constipation, and abdominal pain.

 - Discontinuation due to GI: 3–6% depending on dose (vs 0.7% placebo).